Abwehr spy radio set

 storage container.
 Although it can be used whilst seated inside the container,

-we have removed it here to show the various features of the set as it is
+we have removed it here to show the various features of the set, sitting on a

-mounted inside a U-shaped frame.
+U-shaped sub-frame.
 The lower half of the frame is occupied

 by the batteries that provide the LT voltage (3V)